MagneticRegulus/advent-of-code-2025/README.md

 ### Day 7

 Yet again, I tried to brute force my way through part 2 and crashed my computer.
-Good stuff!
+Good stuff! **I did say lots of this code will be garbage**